 Ticks can transmit the bugs that cause diseases, such as biliary, a disease that causes red blood cell breakdown causing lethargy, fever, jaundice and is potentially fatal.
 As ticks can carry bacteria and other agents which cause various diseases, ticks on a dog must be removed as they pose a risk to you and your dog.

-Signs of ticks:
+Signs of ticks on dogs:

 - Excessive licking or biting

 - A small bump with legs which you see or feel while stroking your dog

 If you see any of these signs, be sure to check your dog over, including looking inside the ears and parting the fur to look more closely.
 If you find a tick in your house while cleaning, check your dog.

 How to remove a tick

 Put on a pair of rubber or latex gloves to reduce the chances of the tick passing on an infection to you.
 Take a pair of tweezers and grab hold of the tick as close as possible to the dog’s skin without hurting or pinching the dog.
 Pull the tick out in a straight motion, being careful not to twist or crush the tick, and check to see that the tick has been removed from your dog’s skin.

 If there is anything left behind, take your dog to the vet.
 If you do not feel confident in removing ticks, visit your vet so they can help you.

 How can fleas and ticks be treated on dogs?